firstrow/logvoyage/readme.md

 logvoyage backend
 logvoyage web
 ```
-Once server started you can access it at [http://localhost:3000](http://localhost:3000)
+Once server started you can access it at [http://localhost:3000](http://localhost:3000).
-Execute `logvoyage help' fore more info about available commands.
+Execute `logvoyage help` fore more info about available commands.

 ## Front-end development
 ### Bower